 The First President

 George Washington was the first President of the United States, and the only President in the history of the US to win the presidency by a popular vote in the electoral college.
-Throughout his Presidency, Washington was very anxious about leading the young nation through the uncertainties that lied ahead.
+Throughout his Presidency, Washington was anxious about leading the young nation through the uncertainties that lay ahead.
 He was successful because of his negotiation abilities and commitment to address the deep divisions that had arisen through the Revolution War and the Constitutional debate.

-Congress established the Judiciary, a six-member Supreme Court, three circuit courts, and 13 district courts.
+Congress established the Judiciary, a six-member Supreme Court, three circuit courts and 13 district courts.
 Washington appointed John Jay as Chief Justice, Head of the Judiciary.

 The First Twelve Amendments

-The approved bill of rights included the freedom of press, religion, speech, and assembly; the right to firearms; the right to refuse to quarter soldiers on private property; the right to trial by jury, protection against unreasonable searches and seizures; and protection against cruel and unusual punishment.
-The tenth amendment gives the states.
-Residual Powers, by providing, that the States have powers not delegated to the federal government and not prohibited to be exercised by the states governments.
+The approved bill of rights included freedom of the press, religion, speech, and assembly; the right to firearms; the right to refuse to quarter soldiers on private property; the right to trial by jury, protection against unreasonable searches and seizures; and protection against cruel and unusual punishment.
+The tenth amendment gives the states Residual Powers by providing that the States have powers not delegated to the federal government and not prohibited to be exercised by the states governments.